We are open and shipping all items with no delay! Free 2-5 Days Shipping

 3. Mayuko’s Little Kitchen

 Mayuko’s Little Kitchen is a cooking service nestled near Shinjuku Gyoen National Park.
-If you’re planning on visiting Harajuku, Meiji Shrine, or wandering around Shinjuku, a reservation at her kitchen may fit nicely into your schedule.
-She offers all kinds of cooking classes, including matcha making for tea lovers, Panda Bento Boxes for the creative types, and perhaps a few options you’ve never experienced before!
+If you're planning on visiting Harajuku, Meiji Shrine, or wandering around Shinjuku, a reservation at her kitchen may fit nicely into your schedule.
+She offers various cooking classes, including matcha making for tea lovers, Panda Bento Boxes for the creative types, and perhaps a few options you've never experienced before!
 Her services have also been featured on Japanese TV shows.
 I am personally friends with Mayuko-san, and she is a really nice person!

-4) GEN GEN AN
+4. GEN GEN AN

 5. Chachanoma Omotesando